-- 4.1 The generic criteria in 4.2 and 4.3 below are intended to help guide and evaluate recreation management. - 4.2 A recreation facility, route or organised activity might be desirable or suitable to promote if it: - a) is already popular, well-used, accepted and adequate for demand - b) is close to a residential area, campsite or public transport access point - c) is accessed via a good road network - d) has a short access track or robust surface in good condition - e) is well-maintained or easy to maintain - f) has no access limitations (e.g. steps/stiles) and few, if any, gates - g) already has facilities on site such as tracks, parking, buildings - h) has nearby services (power, water, phone) if these are needed - i) already has or is ideal for picnic area - j) is adjacent to or links with visitor spend opportunity - k) has toilets, shops, pubs etc. on site or on route - links different parts of the Forest or links settlements to each other or to places of interest or/and follows a natural desire line (resulting in little or no digression) - m) is within robust habitat (e.g. within a conifer plantation rather than ancient woodland or heathland) - n) has something of natural, cultural or landscape heritage interest nearby (e.g. view, building, ancient tree, monument, water body) - o) is screened by trees, scrub or physical features - p) has dual use for commoning activities (e.g. parking for drift) - q) has little or no history of anti-social behaviour, theft or vandalism - r) has security provided by nearby residents - s) has a long lease or agreement in place - t) serves a need not replicated nearby. - 4.3 A recreation facility, route or organised activity might be undesirable or unsuitable to promote if it: - a) encourages access to habitats where physical damage is likely (e.g. bog or mire, Forest pond or stream)
+- 4.1 The generic criteria in 4.2 and 4.3 below are intended to help guide and evaluate recreation management. - 4.2 A recreation facility, route or organised activity might be desirable or suitable to promote if it: - a) is close to a residential area, campsite or public transport access point - b) has something of natural, cultural or landscape heritage interest nearby (e.g. view, building, ancient tree, monument, water body) - c) already has facilities on site such as tracks, parking, buildings - d) is adjacent to or links with visitor spend opportunity - e) links different parts of the Forest or links settlements to each other or to places of interest or/and follows a natural desire line (resulting in little or no digression) - f) has toilets, shops, pubs etc. on site or on route - g) is already popular, well-used, accepted and adequate for demand - h) is within robust habitat (e.g. within an inclosure rather than ancient woodland or heathland) - i) is screened by trees, scrub or physical features - j) has dual use for commoning activities (e.g. parking for drift) - k) has a short access track or robust surface in good condition - I) is well-maintained or easy to maintain - m) has no access limitations (e.g. steps/stiles) and few, if any, gates - n) has nearby services (power, water, phone) if these are needed - o) already has or is ideal for picnic area - p) has little or no history of anti-social behaviour, theft or vandalism - q) has security provided by nearby residents - r) has a long lease or agreement in place - s) serves a need not replicated nearby - t) is accessed via a good road network. - 4.3 A recreation facility, route or organised activity might be undesirable or unsuitable to promote if it: - a) encourages access to habitats where physical damage is likely (e.g. bog or mire, Forest pond or stream) - b) is likely to result in significant disturbance to wildlife, especially protected birds (e.g. on vulnerable coastal mudflat and saltmarsh, or open heathland)

-- b) is likely to result in significant disturbance to wildlife, especially protected birds (e.g. on vulnerable coastal mudflat and saltmarsh, or open heathland) - c) causes impacts on rare and threatened species (e.g. wild gladioli, smooth snakes and southern damselflies) - d) encourages intrusive impact on remote tranquil areas - e) is inappropriately expensive - f) has poor accessibility.
+- c) causes impacts on rare and threatened species (e.g. wild gladioli, smooth snakes and southern damselflies) - d) encourages intrusive impact on remote tranquil areas - e) is inappropriately expensive - f) has poor accessibility.